Salvation Army of Greater Kingsport accepts National Commander’s Challenge - NewsBreak

 ELIZABETHTON — The Elizabethton Christmas Parade had a great night on Saturday, with 80 units marching and rolling down Elk Avenue with crowds of people enjoying the sights and the sounds.
 Children also enjoyed the piles of candy handed out by the marchers.
 It was a mild evening and...

-KINGSPORT — Local entrepreneurs gathered in downtown Kingsport on Thursday to celebrate the successes and stories of their businesses at the KOSBE Awards presentation.
-The awards, bestowed by the Kingsport Office of Small Business Development & Enterprise, have been around since 1994, with the first honor given to Auto Masters.
+Local business owners gathered in downtown Kingsport to celebrate the successes and stories of the businesses in the Tri-Cities for the Kingsport Office of Small Business Development & Enterprise awards.
+The KOSBE awards have been around for over 20 years, with the first award being given in 1994 to Auto...

 Talk of the Town: Painting parties, living Nativity programs brighten holiday season